 As a society we create a mindset of stricter laws and generate opinion through such programs.
 Then one fine day an incident is blown out of proportion to pass an outrageous law that no one understands how damaging could be in future.
 This is the way new rape law was passed after the Delhi incident in Dec 2012.

 A completely opposite perception is created in our minds when in fact women ask for killing their babies as right but when those are never highlighted in media or shows like SMJ –

-I was shocked to realize the truth and was shocked that all the INK attendees were smoothly fooled by the SMJ team.
+I was shocked to realize the truth and was shocked that all the INK attendees were fooled by the SMJ team.

 The first day at INK Live ended with soulful music by Joi Barua which unfortunately was not that great.